schorschinho/LCModel/README.md

-# LCModel compiled binaries for Windows & Mac
+# LCModel compiled binaries for Windows, Mac & Linux

 In this repository, I am collecting readily compiled and executable binaries for the [LCModel software](http://s-provencher.com/lcmodel.shtml), a popular method for linear-combination modeling of magnetic resonance spectroscopy data.